meghavarshini/Technical_Tutorial/docs/index.md

 ###Introduction
 This tutorial provides a walkthrough for setting up a feature set for analysis and extracting speaker metadata from Zoom transcripts.
 It will cover the pre-requisites for and data structure of the feature extractor, and the `vtt` transcription format used by Zoom.
 Finally, it will provide a brief description of how to use timestamps in the transcripts to align the text text to the acoustic features and collate a meaningful output file that can be further used for analysis.

 The Git repository contains code and short media files for running unit tests.
-Be sure to check out the `output` folder and maych your output with the expected output.
+Be sure to check out the `output` folder and match your output with the expected output.

 **Requirements**:
 Before we begin, make sure that you have the following set up and running: